 Beginning with coastal fortifications for national defense in the late 1700s, coastal engineers inside and outside the US Army Corps of Engineers (USACE) collected measurements of mean sea level, tides, surge, and other coastal water levels.
 In the 1960s, concerns about the effects of changing sea levels on coastal erosion spurred USACE to undertake the 1971 National Shoreline Study, which raised awareness inside the USACE about the potential threats changing sea level posed to missions and operations.
 A National Research Council (NRC) committee report in 1987 addressed the engineering implications of global sea level rise, concluding that “the most appropriate present engineering strategy is not to adopt one particular sea level rise scenario, but instead to be aware of the probability of increasing sea level and to keep all response options open” (NRC 1987, p.
 4).
 This concept has formed the basis of USACE policy and technical guidance, beginning with a 1986 USACE guidance letter requiring consideration of sea level change (SLC) in the planning and design of coastal flood control and erosion protection projects.
 Subsequent planning guidance in 1989 required that project plans be formulated based on the observed local relative rate of change (historic rate), and consider the consequences to the project of the full range of NRC scenarios.
 An update in 2000 (Appendix E, Section IV, paragraph E-24.k) of ER 1105-2-100 addressed sensitivity to the historic and NRC high rate scenario (equivalent to 1.5 m at 2100).
 More detailed planning and engineering policy in 2009 and 2011 was followed by the release of the current guidance, USACE 2013 that requires consideration of three scenarios.
 USACE coastal practitioners, however, also are allowed to consider a higher rate of sea-level change (for example, global rise of 2.0 m at 2100 global scenario) if justified by project conditions (USACE 2013).
-In addition, the flexibility to use even higher scenarios, when justified, can account for changes in statistically significant trends and new knowledge about SLC.
-In 2014, USACE published technical guidance for adaptation to SLC, including examples of how to incorporate the effects of sea-level change on coastal processes, project performance, and project response within a tiered, risk-based planning framework.
+In addition, the flexibility to use even higher scenarios, when justified, can account for changes in statistically significant trends and new knowledge about SLC. " In 2014, USACE published technical guidance for adaptation to SLC, including examples of how to incorporate the effects of sea-level change on coastal processes, project performance, and project response within a tiered, risk-based planning framework in Engineer Technical Letter (ETL) 1100-2-1.
+This ETL was updated in 2019 to a permanent continuing guidance in the form of Engineer Pamphlet 1100-2-1.
 All planning and engineering studies must follow this policy and technical guidance to incorporate, and adapt to, changing sea levels.

 Moreover, web-based tools have been developed to automate the computation of SLC scenarios and provide consistency with repeatable analytical results.
 Two tools are described briefly below: